What Does FFO Mean: A Simple Guide for REIT Investors

 The company refined its reporting by clearly detailing depreciation add-backs, property gains, and joint-venture adjustments in its filings.
 This clarity improved investor confidence and made its FFO data comparable across global REIT peers.

-Phase 3: Aligning FFO with AFFO and Dividends (2024–Present)
+Phase 3: Aligning FFO with AFFO and Dividends (2024 to Present)

 Prologis linked its dividend policy directly to AFFO, maintaining a payout ratio near 75%.
 This ensured both strong shareholder returns and room for reinvestment.